El-Invierno/LDProject/README.md

 ## Usage

-- **Ask Questions**: Use the chat input to ask questions about UseReady's policies and guidelines.
+- **Ask Questions**: Use the chat input to ask questions about the policies and guidelines.
 - **View Responses**: The assistant will provide answers based on the indexed documents and the GPT-4 model.
 - **Chat History**: Scroll through the conversation to review previous questions and answers.